 7.Pour water to a blender jar and add this mixture.
 Blend to a smooth or coarse puree to suit your liking.
 I do it smooth as my kids don’t like the chunky curry.

-8. After transfer the puree to the pot along with water.
+8. After transfer the puree to the pot along with 1¼ cup water.
 Give a stir and bring it to a boil.

 9. Cook it for 3 to 4 mins adding more water if needed.
 The spinach curry begins to smell flavorful when done.
-Crush kasuri methi and add it.
+Crush ½ to ¾ tablespoon kasuri methi and add it.
 Turn off when the curry turns slightly thick yet is of pouring consistency.
 It thickens further after cooling.

 10. Tempering the spinach curry is very essential.
-Heat ghee or butter in a small pan.
-Add red chilies and chopped garlic.
+Heat ¾ tablespoon ghee or 1 tablespoon butter in a small pan.
+Add 1 to 2 broken dried red chilies and 2 to 3 chopped garlic cloves.
 Fry until the garlic turns lightly golden.
-Add hing/ asafoetida and turn off.
+Add ⅛ teaspoon hing/ asafoetida and turn off.

 Pour this over the palak curry.
 Give a good mix and cover the bowl.
 Rest it for a while.
 This way the flavors of garlic, red chilli and hing will be absorbed well.